drclcomputers/Kilonova-CLI/README.md

 ## Features

 - **User Authentication**: Log in to your Kilonova account securely from the CLI.
-- **Problem Search**: Find programming problems by keywords or categories.
+- **Problem Search**: Find programming problems by keywords or IDs.
 - **Solution Submission**: Submit your code solutions to Kilonova problems.
 - **Submission Status**: Check the results and status of your submissions.